-Before you take your computer to the recycler, follow the DIY Expert Bob Vila’s recommendations:
+Before you take your computer to the recycler, please follow what our rules are for e-scrap recycling:

 You can take out metals from the computer case, disk drives, hard drives, motherboards, CPUs, power supply, PCIs, and RAM.
 But you need to separate them all first.

 After shredding, conveyor belts transfer the shredded computers and e-waste under a powerful magnet, which separates iron and steel from the shredded e-waste.
 The steel and iron are collected in pallet sized bags and prepared for sale as recycled commodity materials.

 At Atlas Metal and Iron, we recycle computer components.